A practical guide for cracking AES-128 encrypted firmware updates

 Learn from my mistakes as I did everything I’m telling you not to do.

-It is extremely important that the traces need to be aligned for a proper CPA attack.
-Get to know the Sum of Absolute Difference (SAD) Pre-Processing built into the Chipwhisperer library.
+It's extremely important that the traces need to be aligned for a proper CPA attack.
+Get to know the Sum of Absolute Difference (SAD) Pre-Processing built into the ChipWhisperer library.
 For my particular attack.
 I used a coarse SAD filter first to get the signals fairly aligned as we were not synchronized with the target.
 Then I used a secondary extremely fine SAD to align the signals on an abrupt current swing like seen below.

 4, 1, 14, 11 then realigned to the next mix word

 8, 5, 2, 15 then realigned to the next mix word